Personalisation: Dynamic content, merge fields, and more

 To pull in custom data, created using Raisely’s custom fields, you simply place the custom fields ID in surrounding curly braces {{fieldID}}.

-In Raisely you can personalise:
+In Raisely, you can personalise:

 Caring for Your Data